Tropix126/revert-github-desktop/README.md

 # Icons?

 Github switched to octicons v2 with the latest update, which are rendered in HTML locally.
 There's not much I can do to revert them back.

-# Why

-New design looks horrible and is way to rounded.
-They quite literally changed 3 lines of code and called it a day without testing anything.
-On primer-based sites it looks decent, but desktop doesn't utilize primer.
-It simply doesn't fit the already existing design language.